dougeby/IntuneDocs/InTuneDocs/DeployUse/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune.md

 - **MDM makes sure that the device is protected.** For example, you can require a PIN to access the device, or you can deploy managed apps to the device.
 You can also deploy apps to devices through your MDM solution to give you more control over app management.

-- **MAM policies make sure that the app-layer protections are in place.** For example, you can have a policy to require a PIN to open an app in a work context, a policy to prevent data from being shared between apps, or a policy to prevent company app data from being saved to a personal storage location.
+- **MAM policies make sure that the app-layer protections are in place.** For example, you can have a policy that requires a PIN to open an app in a work context, prevents data from being shared between apps, and prevents company app data from being saved to a personal storage location.

 ## Devices that support MAM
 MAM policies are currently supported on: